flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 ### 2. Nuclear / Chemical Attacks – Protection & Dos / Don’ts

+If you look outside and notice a bright flash, immediatley look away.
+Do not look at it, as it might burn your eyes permanently and cause blindness

+If in a car: close doors and windows instantly.

+If outside: find a recess and lie down flat, hands under your body.

 * Shelter immediately: Go to the innermost part of a building, ideally underground or without windows.
 * Seal gaps: Close doors, windows, vents, and cover cracks with tape or wet cloths.
 * Limit exposure: Stay indoors, avoid smoke, dust, or fallout.